 Apart from the publicity surrounding a contest that would doubtless be considered corny by many today, the effort was a genuine one.
 Outdoor Life has always been at the forefront of conservation nationally and among sportsmen.
 We supported the introduction of the duck stamp (proposed by our sister publication Field & Stream), the lowering of waterfowl bag limits, and the taking of does for better herd management.
 The 1940s and 50s were well before the modern environmental movement, hunters, anglers, and other outdoor recreators all rallied to a cause that was ahead of its time.

-We finally announced the winning pledge on the cover of the December 1948 issue and a dozen prize winners inside its pages.
-It reads: “I give my pledge as an American to save and faithfully to defend from waste the natural resources of my country—its soil and minerals, its forests, waters, and wildlife.”
+We finally selected the winning entry and printed it on the cover of the January 1947 issue and a dozen prize winners inside its pages.
+The official pledge reads: “I give my pledge as an American to save and faithfully to defend from waste the natural resources of my country—its soil and minerals, its forests, waters, and wildlife.”

 Those 30 words earned L.L.
 Foreman a cool $3,000 (or in 2021 dollars, about $42,200).
 Our second-prize winner of $1,000 was none other than Rachel L. Carson, the USFWS biologist who went on to write Silent Spring, which was published in 1962.